-- 1. In reviewing and assessing the EMC and frequency availability aspects of proposed telecommunication systems, as defined herein, the SPS shall depend upon system and equipment characteristics data submitted by the proposing agency and upon available environmental information. - 2.
-The SPS shall make use of the results of any available technical studies and any pertinent EMC analysis capabilities within federal agencies when assessing proposed systems.
-More specifically, the SPS shall arrange for and make use of existing EMC analysis capabilities and procedures of the DoD, NASA, and other federal agencies where they may expedite or enhance its assessment of a proposed system.
+1. In reviewing and assessing the EMC and frequency availability aspects of proposed telecommunication systems, as defined herein, the SPS must depend upon system and equipment characteristics data submitted by the proposing agency and upon available environmental information.

+2. The SPS must make use of the results of any available technical studies and any pertinent EMC analysis capabilities within federal agencies when assessing proposed systems.
+More specifically, the SPS must arrange for and make use of existing EMC analysis capabilities and procedures of the DOD, NASA, and other federal agencies where they may expedite or enhance its assessment of a proposed system.
 Arrangement for such support will be obtained through NTIA.
-Moreover, the SPS shall promote the cooperative exchange of views and information among the agencies that may provide EMC analysis support to the subcommittee.
+Moreover, the SPS must promote the cooperative exchange of views and information among the agencies that may provide EMC analysis support to the subcommittee.
+The SPS will be supported by NTIA and may refer to NTIA, as appropriate, system proposals for evaluation and recommendations regarding:

-- 3. The SPS will be supported by NTIA and may refer to NTIA, as appropriate, system proposals for evaluation and recommendations regarding: - a. compliance with prevailing standards and sharing criteria; - b. predicted degree of EMC with the environment; - c. relative efficiency in the use of the radio spectrum by the proposed system; - d. system modification or alternatives, including modifications to stations already operating in the band(s) in question, where appropriate; and - e. technical solutions for systems having conflicting spectrum requirements within the US&P. - 4.
-The SSS will be supported by NTIA and may refer to NTIA, as appropriate, U.S. and foreign space system proposals for evaluation and recommendations regarding: - a. conformance to applicable national and international rules and regulations; - b. predicted degree of EMC with the environment; and - c. system modifications or alternatives, including modifications to stations already operating in the band(s) in question, where appropriate.
+a. compliance with prevailing spectrum standards and sharing criteria;

+- b. predicted degree of EMC with the environment; - c. relative efficiency in the use of the radio spectrum by the proposed system;

+d. system modification or alternatives, including modifications to stations already operating in the band(s) in question, where appropriate; and e. technical solutions for systems having conflicting spectrum requirements within the US&P.

+3. The SSS will be supported by NTIA and may refer to NTIA, as appropriate, U.S. and foreign space system proposals for evaluation and recommendations regarding:

+- a. conformance to applicable national and international rules and regulations; - b. predicted degree of EMC with the environment; and - c. system modifications or alternatives, including modifications to stations already operating in the band(s) in question, where appropriate.